Skip to main content

 Why pet transport costs more per mile than human travel

 Compared to a $0.30–$0.50/mile rideshare for humans, pet transport is 2–3x more per mile.
-The extra cost reflects: (1) lower vehicle utilization — one pet might use space that a 4-passenger Uber would fill; (2) longer dispatch arcs — the operator may drive empty back to home base; (3) USDA-required handler hours; (4) bailee insurance premiums; (5) specialty equipment (climate-controlled crate areas, vehicle dividers).
+The extra cost reflects: (1) lower vehicle utilization, since one pet might use space that a 4-passenger Uber would fill; (2) longer dispatch arcs, since the operator may drive empty back to home base; (3) USDA-required handler hours; (4) bailee insurance premiums; (5) specialty equipment such as climate-controlled crate areas and vehicle dividers.

 Frequently asked questions

-What is the going rate per mile for pet transport?<br />
+What is the going rate per mile for pet transport?

 Slightly, but not dramatically.
 The per-mile rate is similar; the difference shows up in crate size requirements and at-pickup loading time.
 A 100-lb dog typically costs 10–20% more than a 30-lb dog over the same route.